pipeos-one/goldengate/research/cosmos/ICFuncSharding.md

 ### Special Functions

-- The Nothing function (recommended to have fID = 0)
+- The Do-Nothing function (recommended to have fID = 0)
 - The Identity function (fID = 1)
 - increment (fID = 2)
 - hash (fID = 3)
 - sum
+- aggregation of mutations: hash and count of inserts, deletes, updates (and provider of the verifier function)
+-